A BRIEF HISTORY OF DUNDEE, SCOTLAND

 After 1945 Dundee council tried to diversify industry.
 New industrial estates were built in Dundee.
 New industries in Dundee in the later 20th century included light engineering.
 Timex watches came to Dundee in the late 1940s but they closed in 1993.
 In the 1980s a new Technology Park was built at Dundee.
 The first units were occupied in 1985.
 Today tourism is an important industry.

 Dundee docks declined in the 20th century.
 Earl Grey dock closed in 1963, then was filled in.
-Meanwhile in the 1960s and 1970s much of the city centre was rebuilt.
+Meanwhile in the 1960s and 1970s much of the city center was rebuilt.
 Overgate was rebuilt in the 1960s.
 Kingsway Technical College opened in 1964 and the Tay Road Bridge opened in 1966.

 Dundee University became independent in 1967 and Barnhill Shopping Centre opened in 1971.
 A new leisure centre opened in 1974.
 Also in 1974 Ninewells Hospital opened.